This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Gwangjang Market is officially open seven days a week but most stalls close on Mondays (including Cho’s stall).
 If you visit on a Monday, there will be a handful of stalls open still but the choice will be more limited.

-When is the Netflix Noodle Lady / Cho Yoonsun’s Gohyang Kalgaksu knife-cut noodle stall open at Gwangjang Market?
+When is the Netflix Noodle Lady / Cho Yonsoon’s Gohyang Kalguksu knife-cut noodle stall open at Gwangjang Market?

-Cho Yoonsun’s knife-cut noodle stall at Gwangjang Market is usually open 6 days a week – it is closed on Mondays plus the fourth / last Sunday of every month.
+Cho Yoonsun’s knife-cut noodle stall at Gwangjang Market is usually open 5 to 6 days a week – it is closed on Mondays plus the fourth / last Sunday of every month.

 Cho Yoonsun’s Gohyang Kalgaksu knife-cut noodle stall is usually open from around 9.30am / 10am until the early afternoon.

-How to find and when to queue for Cho Yoonsun’s Gohyang Kalgaksu knife-cut noodle stall in Gwangjang Market
+How to find and when to queue for Cho Yonsoon’s Gohyang Kalguksu knife-cut noodle stall in Gwangjang Market

-We stayed at a hotel very close to Gwangjang Market and tried to visit Cho Yoonsun’s knife-cut noodle stall several times – just look for the huge Netflix signs dotted all around her stall (or just look for the biggest queue inside the market).
-The stall itself is pretty much in the centre, at a cross-ways section.
+We stayed at an affordable hotel very close to Gwangjang Market (Venue G) and tried to visit Cho Yonsoon’s knife-cut noodle stall several times but were sometimes deterred by the queue – just look for the huge Netflix signs dotted all around her stall (or just seek out the biggest queue inside the market!).

 We found the shortest queue to be at around 10am, just after the stall had opened.
-It took us around 15 minutes of queuing to get a seat when we visited at 10.15am one freezing cold Thursday morning in December 2022.
+It took us around 15 minutes of queuing to get a seat when we visited at 10.15am one freezing cold Thursday morning in winter.

-We also checked in on the Cho Yoonsun’s Gohyang Kalgaksu knife-cut noodle stall as featured on Netflix on a weekend (Sunday afternoon) and the queue was huge, snaking half way down the market (likely a 1 to 2 hour wait) – so if you want the shortest queue, best to visit early doors, from around 10am onwards.
+We also checked in on Cho Yoonsun’s Gohyang Kalguksu knife-cut noodle stall on a weekend and the queue was much bigger, snaking half way down the market (likely a 1 to 2 hour wait).
+They even had additional queue wranglers compared to the weekdays.
+So if you want the shortest queue, best to visit Gwangjang Market early doors, from around 10am onwards.

-Tasting Cho Yoonsun’s Gohyang Kalgaksu knife-cut noodles in Gwangjang Market, Seoul
+Tasting Cho Yonsoon’s Gohyang Kalguksu knife-cut noodles in Gwangjang Market, Seoul

 By the time we reached the front of the queue at the noodle stall, we’d spent about 15 minutes watching a steady stream of happy customers eat their way through dozens of bowls of warming knife cut noodle dishes and dumpling soups.